 As Lewis and Dart state, “Customers visit Zara seventeen times per year, compared to only three or four times for traditional retailers, because they are afraid of missing something new and exciting.
 The connection is so strong that customers are compelled to buy in fear of the item’s being bought by someone else.”

-It’s why marketing messages like “Act now!” and “Hurry!
+It’s why retail marketing messages like “Act now!” and “Hurry!
 While supplies last!” trigger our knee-jerk decisions.
 We appease the FOMO anxiety and release that good-feeling dopamine when we keep from missing out.

 Tell Me About Yourself